 Before you begin your Bar Training Course, you must be a student member of an Inn of Court.
 For those commencing the Bar Course as one part, you must join an Inn 12 weeks prior to the start.
 For those who are undertaking their Bar Course in two parts, membership must be applied for 12 weeks prior to the start of Part 2.

-The Inns of Court are professional membership associations that provide collegiate and educational activities and support for barristers and students.
-While joining an Inn of Court is a requirement before you can start your Bar Course, many barristers recommend joining an Inn early on in order to take advantage of the support and activities provided by the Inns as well as the available use of a library, lunching and dining facilities, common rooms and gardens.
+The Inns of Court are professional membership associations that provide collegiate and educational activities, as well as offering support for barristers and students.
+While joining an Inn of Court is a requirement before you can start your Bar Course, many barristers recommend joining an Inn early on in order to take advantage of the numerous benefits, including the networking opportunities and access to a wide range of facilities.

 Joining an Inn of Court is relatively easy – applications must be made directly to your chosen Inn with an Admission Declaration.
 This form enables the Inn to identify any issues which may call into question whether you are a fit and proper person to practise as a barrister.

 Something to bear in mind is that you can only apply to join one Inn.
-The choice of Inn doesn’t affect the area of law in which you practise, or your pupillage or tenancy options and all Inns of Court offer similar services.
+The choice of Inn doesn’t affect the area of law in which you practise or your pupillage/tenancy options.
+In truth, all Inns of Court offer broadly similar services on many of the key factors.
 To support your decision, you can visit or contact the Inns to find out more about what makes each Inn individual:

 Find out more in our guide to the Vocational Component of Bar Training.